An unrivalled combo of great sound, noise-cancelling and comfort.

 There are some other clever smart features, too.
 The auto play/pause feature when you take them on and off works flawlessly while covering the right earcup with your hand invoked ‘speak to chat’ where ambient mode is invoked when you start talking.

-There’s still a slight – and understandable – delay after you begin talking and to be frank, it does mean you often still remove the headphones in this scenario.
+There’s still a slight – and understandable – delay after you begin talking.
+To be frank, it does mean you often still remove the headphones in this scenario.
 That’s a shame, but technology is still no substitute for practicality in this instance.
 There’s also the simple fact that you don’t want to be rude to people when talking to them with largeish cans attached to your head.
 As we say, you’ll still find you take them off to talk to people, especially if they’re strangers.

 Plus, like Sony’s other recent headphones there’s also full support for Sony’s 360 Reality Audio format which is supported by some streaming services such as Tidal and Deezer.
 Plus, there’s also support for Amazon Alexa and Google Assistant, though the latter is Android-only.
 They’ll also work with Google Fast Pair if you’re on Android.